alexfernandez/alexfernandez.github.io/2016/mib-five-years-later.md

-The closest we were to actual marketing at MoveinBlue was the bland segmentation we received from a consulting company that helped us define our product: both genders, aged 25 to 40, heavy Internet users.
+The closest we were to actual marketing at MoveinBlue was the bland segmentation we received from a consulting company that helped us define our product: both genders, aged 25 to 40, heavy Internet users, frequent travellers.
 No wonder, Sherlock!

 Properly done marketing is something else.